 4.00 credits.
-(Humanities Core Course) An introduction to a specific literary genre or combination of genres (drama, fiction, or poetry) that emphasizes the nature of language and form and helps students make moral and aesthetic judgments.
-This course also may include a thematic focus.
+(Humanities Core Course) An exploration of ethical and moral dilemmas, values, and choices presented in literary works.
+Students evaluate and support their decisions concerning ethical conduct in the works, and make aesthetic (artistic) assessments.
+Topics may include the tragic consequences of valid actions in Greek drama and American and African narratives; legend and fantasy; and moral crises explored by British authors ranging from John Milton to Carol Ann Duffy.
 Since the course may vary in focus, it may be repeated for credit, provided the content is not duplicated.
 This course does not count toward the English major or minor.